Datawheel/canon/packages/cms/README.md

 On a first pass, a selector swap will change `selector1` to its selected value (say `year2018`), which leaves `{{year2018}}` behind.
 A second variable swap pass would then change it to `2018`, for use in a human-readable paragraph.

 In dynamic selectors, as mentioned above, `year2018` will not exist as such.
 Therefore, a step has been added BETWEEN the selector swap and the variable swap, which will use user-defined `labels` as a temporary variable lookup.
 This behavior allows users to continue to use the `{{[[selector1]]}}` format they are used to, and can trust that it will turn `year2018` into `2018`, even though `year2018` is not in the variables object.

 ---

+## Automatic Translations

+If your CMS is configured with more than one language, you can use the Google Translate API to automatically fill in the target language.

+### Enabling Translations

+#### Option 1 - Add Translate permissions to an existing token

+If you have already followed the steps for [Enabling Image Support](#enabling-image-support), then you will already have a JSON token and a `GOOGLE_APPLICATION_CREDENTIALS` environment variable that points to it.

+---